vasilvas99/ros-on-k3s/README.md

 1. Have a  `FROM ros:noetic` container that runs the `roscore -p <port>` command with a known hostname
 2. All other containers are with ROS-nodes are `FROM ros:noetic` and should have the `ROS_MASTER_URI=http://<core_hostname>:<port>` environmental variable exported
 3. _Note_: similar to the carsim demo the containers should be able to resolve the roscore-container hostname (custom network or host networking)
+4. This config should not care about having multiple node containers per pod.
+So the *assumption* here is that the container/pod configuration here *should* not require any special attention as long as the roscore master node is reachable.